 Can I opt out of the Rental Exchange?

-If you're a current NHH tenant who may be affected by Rental Exchange, you'll have already received a letter outlining the scheme and any action that you need to take.
-If you're uncertain or have any questions, please contact your housing officer or email Business-Improvements@nhhg.org.uk.
+If you're a current NHG tenant who may be affected by Rental Exchange, you'll have already received a letter outlining the scheme and any action that you need to take.
+If you're uncertain or have any questions, please contact your housing officer or email firstname.lastname@example.org.

 Read more about the Rental Exchange.